exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

 Let's look at the component of the configuration options.

 `[extensions]`
 : Is a section header.
-This header can be used for find a set of options in the configuration file.
+This header can be used for finding a set of options in the configuration file.

 `keyUsage`
 : Defines what a client should accept the certificate for.
 If something is not listed here, the client _must_ (enforced by the `critical` modifier) refuse any attempts to use the key for it.
 Case in point, this server key may not sign certificates.